tks18/gadgets-dopetrope/pages/about.md

 <img src="/assets/img/about.png" alt="About Read Write Tech">

-# About - Read Write Tech
+# About - Gadgets by Dopetrope
-_**Read Write Tech** is a ambitious Project Found For Sharing Tech News and Updates from various Tech Sources and Blogs._
+_**Gadgets by Dopetrope** is a ambitious Project Found For Sharing Tech News and Updates from various Tech Sources and Blogs._

-_**Read Write Tech** Posts Various News From Popular Sources and it is constantly improving in terms of Technical Competence and also in terms of Content Quality.
-Currently R/W Tech is Posting various News from various Sources.
+_**Gadgets by Dopetrope** Posts Various News From Popular Sources and it is constantly improving in terms of Technical Competence and also in terms of Content Quality.
+Currently dopetrope is Posting various News from various Sources.
 It is Also Constantly Improving in terms of Providing Original Content_

 _The latest tech news about the world's best (and sometimes worst) hardware, apps, and much more.
 From top companies like Google and Apple to tiny startups vying for your attention, R/W Tech has the latest in what matters in technology daily._